CiaranWelsh/pycotools3/docs/source/Examples/parameter_estimation_steady_state.rst

     mod = model.loada(antimony_string, copasi_file)
     assert isinstance(mod, model.Model)

-    ## simulate some data, returns a pandas.DataFrame
+    ## create some made up data
-    data = mod.simulate(0, 20, 1)
+    data = pandas.DataFrame({'A': 30, 'B': 10, 'C': 10})

     ## write data to file
     experiment_filename = os.path.join(working_directory, 'experiment_data.txt')
     data.to_csv(experiment_filename)

-    ## We now have a model and some experimental data and can
+We now have a model and some experimental data and can configure a parameter estimation.
+Configuring steady state data is semantically identical to configuring time series data.
+The difference is that our `data` no longer has a `time` column and so PyCoTools assumes that it is steady state data.

-    ## configure a parameter estimation
+Now, as usual, we configure the parameter estimation with the `Context` manager.

-Parameter estimation configuration in pycotools3 revolves around the :py:class:`tasks.ParameterEstimation.Config` object which is the input to the parameter estimation task.
-The object necessarily takes a lot of manual configuration to ensure it is flexible enough for any parameter estimation configuration.
-However, the :py:class:`ParameterEstimation.Context` class is a tool for simplifying the construction of a Config object.

 .. code-block:: python